 Traffic counts indicate the ADT in both directions on a road.
-These counts can be used to determine if the LOS is acceptable or unacceptable.
+These counts can be used to determine if the Level of Service (LOS) is acceptable or unacceptable.
 LOS A is considered ideal, LOS F is failure.
 The LOS depends on traffic counts, number of lanes of road in each direction, and width of lanes, including shoulders.
 Traffic counts are also used to determine functional classification.